kabhinav/CarND-Advanced-Lane-Lines/writeup_report.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in 15th cell of the Ipython notebook.
+I have added the position of vehichle with respect to center in current revision.
+Following is a sample output:

+> Estimated radius of curvature: 807.0
+> Car is 0.33m right of center

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.